chandrajithv/World_Cup_Predictor/README.md

 - Model 2: 30%
 - Model 3: 30%

+  All three models were built using the hyperparameter-tuned XGBClassifier algorithm from scikit-learn.

 ## Repository Contents

 - `models/`: Contains saved machine learning models and label encoders used by the application.